 Photography: Douglas Hopkins

 Stylist: Bill Garlick

-Steinway Model D Concert Grand Courtesy of Steinway & Sons
+Steinway Model D Concert Grand Courtesy of Steinway & Sons at the factory

 This image also appeared on the cover of the opulent book Steinway